Superior oblique muscle: Function

 The great importance of intorsion and extorsion produced by the two oblique muscles can only be understood when it is considered with regards to the other muscle actions present.
 The two obliques prevent the eye from rotating about its long axis (retina to pupil) when the superior and inferior rectus muscles contract.
 This is because the orbit does not face directly forwards- the centre-line of the orbit is a little over 20 degrees out from the mid-line.
 But because the eyes do face forwards, when acting alone, as well as making the eye look up, superior rectus causes it to rotate slightly about the long axis, so the top of the eye moves medially (intorsion).
 Similarly, in addition to making the eye look down, inferior rectus would cause the eye to rotate about the long axis so the top of the eye moves slightly laterally (extorsion), if acting alone.
 Clearly this is undesirable as our vision would rotate when we looked up and down.
 For this reason, these two rectus muscles work in conjunction with the two obliques.
 When acting alone, superior oblique causes intorsion, inferior oblique, extorsion.
 Hence, when inferior rectus contracts so we look down, superior oblique also contracts to prevent extorsion of the eye, and when superior rectus contracts so we look up, inferior oblique contracts to prevent intorsion, thus the undesired rotatory actions of the inferior and superior recti about the long axis of the eye are cancelled out.
 This keeps our vision horizontally level, irrespective of eye position in the orbit.

 Clinical significance

 Superior oblique palsy is a common complication of closed head trauma.
-Restriction of superior oblique movement due to an inelastic tendon is found in Brown syndrome, leading to difficulty elevating the eye in the adducted position.
+Restriction of superior oblique relaxation movement due to an inelastic tendon is found in Brown syndrome, leading to difficulty elevating the eye in the adducted position.

 Superior oblique myokymia is an uncommon neurological condition caused by vascular compression of the trochlear nerve resulting in repeated, brief, involuntary episodes of movement of the eye.

 Surgical operations of the superior oblique include tenotomy, recession, silicone expander lengthening, split tendon lengthening, tucking, and the Harada-Ito procedure.